gjheij/linescanning/doc/source/bash.rst

       - Fix skullstrip:   call_freesurfer -s <subj ID> -o gcut                    ~10 minutes
       - Run autorecon2:   call_freesurfer -s <subj ID> -r 2                       ~few hours
       - Fix errors with:
           - norm; then run call_freesurfer -s ${SUBJECT_PREFIX}001 -r 23 -e cp    ~few hours
           - pia;  then run call_freesurfer -s ${SUBJECT_PREFIX}001 -r 23 -e pial  ~few hours

     You can specify in which directory to look for anatomical scans in the first argument.
-Usually, this is one of the following options: DIR_DATA_HOME if we should use the T1w in the project/${SUBJECT_PREFIX}xxx /anat directory, or DIR_DATA_DERIV/pymp2rage to use T1w-images derived from pymp2rage, or DIR_DATA_ DERIV/masked_mp2rage to use T1w-images where the dura and sagittal sinus are masked out (should be default!).
-In any case, it assumes that the file is in YOURINPUT/${SUBJECT_PREFIX}xxx/ses-1/.
-If the input is equal to the DIR_DATA_HOME variable, this will be recognize and 'anat' will be appended to YOURINPUT /${SUBJECT_PREFIX}xxx/ses-1/anat.
+Usually, this is one of the following options: DIR_DATA_HOME if we should use the T1w in the project/
+    ${SUBJECT_PREFIX}xxx/anat directory, or DIR_DATA_DERIV/pymp2rage to use T1w-images derived from
+    pymp2rage, or DIR_DATA_DERIV/masked_mp2rage to use T1w-images where the dura and sagittal sinus are masked out (should be default!).
+In any case, it assumes that the file is in YOURINPUT/
+    ${SUBJECT_PREFIX}xxx/ses-1/.
+If the input is equal to the DIR_DATA_HOME variable, this will be recognize and 'anat' will be appended to YOURINPUT/${SUBJECT_PREFIX}xxx/ses-1/anat.

     You can also specify a directory where the T2-weighted image is located.
 Do this the same way as de- scribed above.
-To you path, ${SUBJECT_PREFIX}xxx/ses-x will be appended if the input path is not equal to DIR_DATA _HOME.
+To you path, ${SUBJECT_PREFIX}xxx/ses-x will be appended if the input path is not equal to DIR_DATA_HOME.
 Again, if it is, ${SUBJECT_PREFIX}xxx/ses-x/anat will be appended as well.

     Example:
       spinoza_freesurfer DIR_DATA_DERIV/masked_mp2rage all DIR_DATA_HOME
       spinoza_freesurfer -s 001 -n 1 DIR_DATA_ANAT all DIR_DATA_HOME

+    Notes:
+      When an expert options is passed, it will be copied to scripts/expert-options.
+Future calls to recon-all, the user MUST explicitly specify how to treat this file.
+Options are (1) use the file ('--xopts-use'), or (2) delete it ('--xopts-clean').
+If this file exsts and the user specifies another expert options file, then the user must also specify '--xopts-overwrite'.

     ---------------------------------------------------------------------------------------------------